AChezick/Capstone2/README.md

 Given my goal is to ensure all patients have a good experience , there has to be extra supplies.
 However, having accurate predictions means we can be confident in having just enough extra supplies thus covering both goals.

+---

+Results from the Logistic Regression after creating features, one-hot encoding, and scaling
 | Accuracy   | .68 |
 |------------|-----|
 | Precision  | .74 |